busathlab/mdlab/docs/namd_lab2.md

 mpirun $(which namd2) step6.1_equilibration.inp > step6.1_equilibration.inp.log
 ```

+> To learn more, see also [MaryLou compute resources](https://marylou.byu.edu/documentation/resources) to get an idea of what resources you can request and the [Job Script Generator](https://marylou.byu.edu/documentation/slurm/script-generator) to get the scheduler commands you need.

 Now, submit this script to the scheduler using the `sbatch` command.
 Watch the progress of the job using `watch squeue -u [username]` and type `Control+C` to exit watching.

 If you have followed the default lab suggestions, this portion will take roughly 45 minutes to complete after the GPU node is scheduled.
 However, don't wait for the job to finish before moving on to the next portion of the lab!